 Toronto is an expansive city that has a life blood of its own.
 As the most populous Canadian city and the capital of Ontario, this metropolitan area boasts a population of 2,700,000+ residents.
 In the GTA (Greater Toronto Area), the population is close to 6 million people.
-This makes the GTA the most populous census metropolitan area (CMA), in Canada.
-This city is well renowned for being an international centre of finance, culture, arts and business and is one of the most recognized cosmopolitan and multicultural cities to be found in the world.
+This makes the GTA the most populous census metropolitan area (CMA) in Canada.
+This city is well renowned for being an international centre of finance, culture, arts and business and is one of the most recognized cosmopolitan and multicultural cities in the world.

 Toronto covers an extensive amount of space with a maximum distance from north to south of 21 km and a maximum distance from east to west measuring 43 km.
 To the northwest and on the Lake Ontario Shores, Toronto has a waterfront shoreline measuring 46 km.
 In all, the city of Toronto covers 630 km².